-Through our Complementary Youth Programs, youth explore their own learning processes through discussions of meta-cognition (how they think about their own thinking).
+Through our Student Support Programs, youth explore their own learning processes through discussions of meta-cognition (how they think about their own thinking).
 They learn to assess what they know and do not know and determine how best to learn more.
-They gain lifelong learning skills through goal setting and career guidance sessions.
+They gain lifelong learning skills through debate, goal setting, and career guidance sessions.
 Through our Community Programs, adults learn not only to read and write, but also life skills such as personal hygiene, sanitation, and finances.

 The project will provide life skills training allowing over 70 youth and over 250 adults the ability to identify and change their own learning patterns, ultimately increasing their problem solving skills.
 Youth will learn to be flexible and engage with challenging learning materials as they continue their education, move into employment, and deal with everyday life obstacles.
 Adult learners will learn to solve problems for themselves and each other rather than rely on help from outside agencies.

 This project has provided additional documentation in a PDF file (projdoc.pdf).